 MT3DnnnS.UCN for the sorbed-phase or immobile-liquid-phase unformatted concentration files where nnn is the species index number such as 001 for species 1, 002 for species 2, and so on;

-C2DRY.UCN for the unformatted file containing mass flowing into dry cells;

 MT3Dnnn.OBS for the formatted concentration observation files;

-MT3Dnnn.MAS for the formatted mass budget summary files;
+MT3Dnnn.MAS for the formatted mass budget summary files; and

-MT3Dnnn.DRY for the formatted mass budget summary files that lists budget terms for mass flowing through dry cells and budget terms for cell-by-cell advection; and

 MT3D.CNF for storing the model configuration (spatial discretization) information needed by post-processing programs.
 It is always saved along with the UCN files.

 Nunit - is the FORTRAN unit to be used when reading from or writing to the file.
-Any valid unit number on the computer being used can be specified except for the unit numbers that have been internally preserved by the MT3DMS program.
-To use the preserved unit number for a particular file, simply set Nunit associated with that file to 0.
-If a preserved unit is used for a file for which the unit is not intended, an error may occur and the program execution will be terminated.
-To avoid potential errors, avoid using any units between 1 and 20, and any units above 100, when specifying units for those files that do not have a preserved unit.
-Refer the original MT3DMS manual (Zheng, 2010) for a complete list of preserved unit numbers.
+Any valid unit number on the computer being used can be specified except for the unit numbers that have been internally reserved by the MT3DMS program.
+To use the reserved unit number for a particular file, simply set Nunit associated with that file to 0.
+If a reserved unit is used for a file for which the unit is not intended, an error may occur and the program execution will be terminated.
+To avoid potential errors, avoid using any units between 1 and 20, and any units above 100, when specifying units for those files that do not have a reserved unit number.
+A complete list of reserved unit numbers is provided in Table xx.

+A negative sign may be assigned to unit numbers 200+ and 300+, that are reserved for UCN files, to switch off the saving of a particular UCN file.

 Fname – is the name of the input/output file, which is a character value.
 Pathnames may be specified as part of Fname.